pusher/cide/man/cide.1.md

 container (through Docker).

-The default *cide build* command reads a `.cide.yml` file in the current folder and takes it's content to build a temporary Dockerfile that imports all of the current directory's structure, builds an image with it and then runs a container from it that executes the specified tests.
+The default *cide build* command reads a `.cide.yml` file in the current folder and takes its content to build a temporary Dockerfile that imports all of the current directory's structure, builds an image with it and then runs a container from it that executes the specified tests.
 See the cide.yml(1) man page for the structure of that file.